pymupdf/PyMuPDF/docs/page.rst

       :arg int align: *(New in v1.16.12)* the horizontal alignment for the replacing text.
 See :meth:`insertTextbox` for available values.
 The vertical alignment is always centered (approximately).

       :arg sequence fill: *(New in v1.16.12)* the fill color of the rectangle after applying the redaction.
-The default is *white = (1, 1, 1)*.
+The default is *white = (1, 1, 1)*, which is also taken if *None* is specified. *(Changed in v1.16.13)* To suppress any fill color, specify *False*.
+In this cases the rectangle remains transparent.

       :arg sequence text_color: *(New in v1.16.12)* the color of the replacing text.
 Default is *black = (0, 0, 0)*.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
-The appearance of a redaction annotation cannot be changed (except for the annotation rectangle).
+The appearance of a redaction annotation cannot be changed (except for its rectangle).
 A redaction is displayed as a crossed-out transparent rectangle with red lines.

       .. image:: images/img-redact.jpg